Birmingham–Southern College: Academics

 The college offered five bachelor's degrees in more than 50 programs of study, as well as interdisciplinary and individualized majors and dual-degree programs.

 Campus

 Bill Battle Coliseum, the home court of Birmingham-Southern women's volleyball team, and the women's and men's basketball teams.

 The campus was situated on 192 wooded acres three miles west of downtown Birmingham.
 The college had 45 academic, residential, administrative, and athletics buildings/facilities.
 The campus has been for sale since spring 2024.
 In September 2024, BSC entered into an agreement to sell the campus to Miles College, but after repeated extensions, BSC ended that agreement in November 2024.

+The campus was sold to the Department of Homeland Security for $126.5 million to become the Enlisted Training Center of Excellence for the U.S. Coast Guard.
+The Coast Guard Training Center Birmingham-Southern opened on June 5, 2026.
+The Coast Guard promises to continue to honor the name and traditions - including logos and mascots at the campus.